This post was contributed by Andy Josuweit, founder of Student Loan Hero and an Earnest client.

 There are typically three options for getting out of default: 1) pay the debt off in full, 2) consolidate your student loans and begin making payments, or 3) rehabilitate your loans.
 I chose to rehabilitate my loan.

 Under the rehabilitation agreement, these debts were put on an income-driven repayment plan that lowered my monthly costs to just $25.
 I made these payments on time for nine months in a row to rehabilitate these loans.
 In April 2014, a full year after I got contacted about the loans in default, they were successfully rehabilitated.
-My debts were then transferred from the collection agency to a traditional student loan servicer
+My debts were then transferred from the collection agency to a traditional student loan servicer.

 Repairing My Credit

 With a student loan default under my belt, my credit score got beat up.
 At one point, it was in the low 400s!
+All of the major credit bureaus would call that a bad credit score.

-Another thing I did that helped boost my credit score was get a Capital One secured credit card.
+Another thing I did that helped boost my credit score was get a secured credit card.
 A secured card is easier to get than a traditional credit card when you have poor credit.
 The main difference is that you put down a deposit as collateral, which essentially becomes your credit limit.
 You pay the balance each month like you would with a regular credit card, and your credit improves over time as the payment activity is reported to the credit bureaus.

 Refinancing Student Loans With Earnest